rackerlabs/rackspace-how-to/content/exchange/microsoft-account-association-issues.md

 The following issues are indications of Microsoft account conflicts:

-- Password prompts when you open Outlook
+- A password prompt appears when you open Outlook
-- Receive **"Cannot start Microsoft Office Outlook.
-Cannot open the Outlook Window."** message
+- You receive the message **"Cannot start Microsoft Office Outlook.
+Cannot open the Outlook Window."**
-- Receive **"Your mailbox has been temporarily moved to Microsoft Exchange server."** message
+- You receive **"Your mailbox has been temporarily moved to Microsoft Exchange server."**
-- Bounce messages received and showing sent out as **outlook_******@outlook.com**
+- You receive bounce messages that were sent out as **outlook_******@outlook.com**
-- Users who have full access to other mailboxes getting password prompts
+- Users who have full access to other mailboxes are prompted for a password
 - Autodiscover resolves to **https://Outlook.office365.com/autodiscover/autodiscover.xml** first

-In these cases, Outlook is attempting to redirect to Microsoft's own Office 365&reg; servers due to the user's email address being associated to a Microsoft account.
+In these cases, Outlook is attempting to redirect to Microsoft's own Office 365&reg; servers, due to the user's email address being associated to a Microsoft account.
 To correct this situation, you must remove the association between the Rackspace email or Hosted Exchange address and the Microsoft account.

-### Verify the email address is associated with a Microsoft account
+### Verify that the email address is associated with a Microsoft account

 To verify that the email address is associated with a Microsoft account, navigate to <https://login.live.com/>, type in the affected email address, and click **Next**.
 If you receive the warning stating "That Microsoft account doesn't exist.
 Enter a different account or get a new one.", then the email address is not associated to a Microsoft account.
 If you are prompted to enter your password, your email address is set as the primary alias for your Microsoft account, and you need to follow the instructions in the next section to remedy the issue.